RazzaTitian/B1_10_OCR/README.md

-Here's the professionally combined and revised README document with an airtight, legally meticulous copyright notice:

----

 # ClearScan

 ClearScan is an innovative web and mobile application designed to empower individuals with partial vision impairment by converting scanned text into natural-sounding speech—both online and offline.
 Built specifically for high accuracy in the Indonesian language, ClearScan addresses everyday challenges such as reading product packaging, documents, and public signage.